SepulchralVerdigris/path2victory/Base Game.md

 | **Lore**         | Will             | **Thievery**    | Reflex           |
 | **Medicine**     | Will             |                 |                  |

-## Commanders, minions and mounts
+# Commanders, minions and mounts

 A commander is a creature that leads other creatures, called minions.
-The minions act on their commander’s turn (they can take actions in any order, including for example the commander taking an action, a minion taking an action, then the commander taking another action).
+The minions act on their commander’s turn (they can take actions in any order, including the commander taking an action, a minion taking an action, then the commander taking an action).

 A minion receives 1 AP per turn.
-The commander can give up 1 AP to give one of its minions +1 AP for that turn.
-A commander with more than one minion can give up more than 1 AP, but must give each AP to a different minion.
+The commander can give up 1 AP to give its minion +1 AP for that turn.
+A commander with more than one minion can give up more AP, but must give each AP to a different minion.

 ### Mounts

 Some creatures can be mounted by other creatures.

-When one creature mounts another, the mount becomes a minion and the rider its commander – the mount acts on its rider’s turn, and receives 1 AP per turn by default.
+When a creature mounts another, the mount becomes a minion and the rider its commander: the mount acts on its rider’s turn, and receives 1 AP per turn.
 If the rider dismounts, the mount goes back to normal.

-There may be room for other creatures on a mount along with its commander.
+There may be room for other passengers.
 These passengers get AP as normal.

-Commanders and passengers can make their attacks from any point on the mounted creature.
+Commanders can make their attacks from any point on the mounted creature.
 Passengers must occupy a particular space, but can move about/change spaces any time with their own actions or whenever the mount Strides.
-In practice, this may limit passengers to reach or ranged attacks (for example if they are confined to a howdah on the back of a Huge beast like an elephant).
+This may limit passengers to reach or ranged attacks (for example if they are on a howdah on the back of a Huge elephant).

-If a mount falls prone, its commander and any passengers dismount and are placed in unoccupied spaces around the mount.
+If a mount falls prone, its commander and passengers dismount and are placed in unoccupied spaces around the mount.
 Make a Reflex save for each commander and passenger (against the mount’s Power): on a failure, they fall prone.
 If the mount is Huge or larger, the commander and passengers take falling damage as well if they failed their save.

-## Hero points

-A player can purchase up to three hero points for each of their creatures, paying the upgrade cost for that creature each time.

-A creature can spend a hero point to reroll a Fight roll, saving throw or check that they have made, or to make a creature targeting them with an attack reroll their Fight roll.
-Either way, use the second result.

-A creature can spend a hero point just before making a recovery check.
-They pass that recovery check and all subsequent ones that they make in this encounter.

-## Common features

-**Aquatic Only:** This creature can only swim; it cannot move on land.

-**Commander:** See “Commanders, minions and mounts” above.
-This entry will specify which creatures are the commander’s minions.
-If it says “Starts with X” (such as “Starts with Capybara Pet 12 minion”), it means that if that commander is part of a warband, then that minion is part of the warband too (at no additional points cost).

-**Scent:** A creature with scent ignores the concealed status of creatures they are adjacent to and treats invisible creatures they are adjacent to as concealed instead.

-**Swallow Whole ●** A creature of the listed size or smaller that is (a) grabbed and (b) within reach is swallowed (Reflex negates).
-When first swallowed and at the start of each of its turns, the swallowed creature takes the listed damage.

-**Trample ●●** The creature Strides up to its Speed and may move through the spaces of creatures of smaller size.
-Each time it attempts to move through a creature, that creature makes a Reflex save.
-On a success, the trampling creature’s movement ends.
-On a failure, the creature is knocked prone and takes the listed damage.
-If the trampling creature’s space overlaps with that of other creatures at the end of its movement, move the other creatures to the nearest unoccupied spaces.

-**Truesight/See Invisibility:** A creature with truesight or see invisibility ignore the invisible and concealed statuses of creatures.

-**Void Healing:** When the creature would heal from a spell, potion or other magical effect, it takes that amount as damage instead.
-When the creature would take necrotic damage, it takes no damage and heals that amount instead.

-# Conditions and combat statuses
+# Conditions

-## Conditions

 **Encumbered**: The creature suffers a -2 penalty to Speed and loses the Flight, Burrowing and Wall Climb modes.